lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_006_using_and_summon/README.md

 ## Steps

 - Find all occurance of scala 2 `implicit` keyword.
-These should all be at the parameter side.
+These should all be at the parameter side

-- Replace all `implicit` parameters with the new `using` keyword.
+- Replace all `implicit` parameters with the new `using` keyword

-- Keep the `implicit`s at definition side for now, we can change them in  the next exercise.
+- Keep the `implicit`s at definition side for now, we can change them in  the next exercise

-- Replace all occurances of `implicitly` with `summon`.
+- Replace all occurances of `implicitly` with `summon`

+- Run the provided tests by executing the `test` command from the `sbt` prompt and verify that all tests pass

-- Verify that the application compiles and run correctly.
+- Verify that the application runs correctly